How organizedare your expenses?

 That definition is broader than how “utilities” is often used in personal budgeting or lease agreements, where phone service is often excluded.
 In business accounting, however, telephone expenses are commonly treated as utilities or recorded in a dedicated telecommunications expense category.

-What IRS Publication 535 Says About the Telephone
+What IRS Publication 535 Says About Telephone Service

 Personal Budgeting vs. Business Accounting: Two Different Answers